Everest Base Camp EBC trek. 17 Days

 Our goal is Everest Base Camp on the Khumbu Glacier and the opportunity to climb Kala Patthar (5545m), a viewpoint recognized as the best vantage point to see breathtaking view of the highest peak in the planet.

 You will be taken for sightseeing of Kathmandu Valley to explore the vibrant city after breakfast at your hotel.
 Drive to famous Buddhist Stupa Swayambunath, also known as Monkey temple, on the hill of Kathmandu Valley where you can see stunning view of mountains and Kathmandu valley.
 This temple attracts Buddhists and tourists from around the world.
 Swayambhunath Stupa is the most ancient and enigmatic of all the holy shrines in Kathmandu valley.
 Its lofty white dome and glittering golden spire are visible from far and wide.
 Next is Pashupatinath, the temple of Lord Shiva.
 This is probably the most famous temple for Hindu in Indian Sub-continent.
 There is crematorium beside the temple where dead bodies are burnt to ashes.
 After exploring Pashupatinath you will visit fascinating sights of Patan Durbar Square, one of the most glorious examples of traditional Nepalese architecture, full of centuries old temples and palaces.
-Evening welcome dinner and a visit to lakeside so see the ''Chat'' festival happening.
+Evening we have an welcome dinner.

 Day 3 : Fly to Lukla (2,845m) & trek to Phakding (B, L, D)